Cyann-UBC/cyann_mobile/README.md

 ##This is this repository for Cyann's mobile app power by [Cyann's backend](https://github.com/Cyann-UBC/Cyann)

 ##How to build?
-###due to the framework's complex nature, we have a lot to do, this will guid will guide you through
+###due to the framework's complex nature, we have a lot to do, this guide will walk you through the steps
 First, follow [this](https://facebook.github.io/react-native/docs/getting-started.html) guild to setup react-native and npm on your computer.

 After you've done that, do the following